Jen Ryland Reviews

 Some of you in comments have said you just couldn’t read a book with that topic, and I understand.

-In the US, most cases of children left in cars are considered tragic accidents.
+In the US, most cases like this are considered tragic accidents.
 In Next of Kin, the detective in charge of the case decides that Leila made the decision to rush to work, leaving Max in the car, and then lost track of time.

 The decision to put Leila on trial tears the family apart.
 Leila and her sister had been as close as two people could be, and yet there was also sisterly rivalry between them.
 Yasmin envied her sister’s career, Leila envied her sister’s child.